§ 01 · Cross-sector position

 • Endorse rapid fraud-control tightening — prioritise phishing-resistant MFA for high-value payment workflows.
 High confidence

-• Reaffirm regulator-facing readiness — refresh incident-notification playbooks against latest MAS/APRA/RBI templates.
+• Reaffirm regulator-facing readiness — refresh incident-notification playbooks.
 Medium confidence

 Sector · 03Managed security service providers (MSSPs).

 Key insight.
-MSSPs face acute supply-chain and signed-malware risk — signed binaries (Fox Tempest) and compromised npm packages (Mini Shai-Hulud) materially raise cascade risk across multiple managed clients.
+MSSPs face acute supply-chain and signed-malware risk — signed binaries (Fox Tempest) and compromised npm packages (Mini Shai-Hulud) materially raise cascade risk.
 C6 C7

 Findings

-• Fox Tempest (MSaaS) disruption — Microsoft disclosed abuse of artefact signing and seizure of attacker infrastructure; signed malware lowers execution friction in managed estates.
+• Fox Tempest (MSaaS) disruption — Microsoft disclosed abuse of artefact signing; signed malware lowers execution friction in managed estates.
 C6

-• Mini Shai-Hulud npm compromise — widespread malicious preinstall hooks targeted CI/CD secrets and GitHub Actions runners, directly threatening build-time credentials and token leakage.
+• Mini Shai-Hulud npm compromise — widespread malicious preinstall hooks targeted CI/CD secrets and GitHub Actions runners.
 C7

 Recommended executive action

-• Mandate CI/CD token rotation and temporary install restrictions — enforce npm install --ignore-scripts in CI pipelines and rotate all build tokens where affected packages were present.
+• Mandate CI/CD token rotation and enforce npm install --ignore-scripts in CI pipelines.
 High confidence

-• Require code-signing provenance checks — do not treat code signing as a sole trust signal; require behavioural mitigation and multi-factor checks for signed installers before deployment.
+• Require code-signing provenance checks — do not treat code signing as a sole trust signal.
 High confidence

 Selected indicators (defanged)